 Diagnosis of Heat Edema:

 The diagnosis is based on the patient’s medical history, physical examination, imaging, and lab tests.
 The methods have been described below:

-- Physical Examination: Swelling of the hands, feet, legs, and ankles is visible on physical examination.
-The doctor applies light pressure on the swelling with his finger for 15 to 20 seconds.
-It is called pitting oedema if a dent is created when the pressure is removed.
+- Physical examination: If there is visible swelling on the hands, feet, legs, and ankles, the doctor applies light pressure on the swelling with his finger for 15 to 20 seconds.
+It is called pitting oedema if a dent is created on removal of the pressure.